Home

 Enable guest ordering

-Progress indicator for multi-level forms
+Progress indicator for multi-step forms

 Formulate clear error messages

-“Invalid input” doesn't help anyone.
-Explain specifically what is wrong: “The email address must contain an @ sign” or “The password must have at least 8 characters.”
-Mark incorrect fields in color and place the error message right next to them so that the user immediately knows what needs to be corrected.
+"Invalid input" doesn't help anyone.
+Explain specifically what is wrong: "The email address must contain an @ sign" or "The password must have at least 8 characters."
+Mark incorrect fields in colour and place the error message right next to them so the user immediately knows what needs to be corrected.

 3. Improve load times